emily-rauscher/RM-GCM/README.txt

 removes the old executable (compilers turn code into executables).
 And so on... the only one you need to worry about is the Parallel flag.
 If you want the code to run in parallel, this flag must be set.
 If not, comment it out by placing a # in the first column.
 More instructions on running the code in parallel are below.
+(NOTE: the parallel version is out-of-date, with the new picket fence radiative transfer)

 TO COMPILE the code, just use the following command:
 ./compile_nopg